The shift from automatic to manual can be pretty daunting for many new photographers…

 Instead, I thought it would be better to focus on understanding what is ISO, how it impacts your photos, and how you can leverage it to make your photos better.

-ISO refers to an industry-standard from the International Standard Organisation.
+ISO refers to an industry-standard organization from the International organization for Standardization.
 In the case of camera ISO in photography, it is ISO12232:2019.

 Although things have changed in the digital world, the basic concept of what ISO does to an image has not changed.